 - Halve, peel and thinly slice the onion.

 - Chop the tomato into 2cm chunks.

-- Roughly chop the dill (discard the stalks).
+- Roughly chop the parsley (discard the stalks).

 - Place a large pan over medium-high heat with a drizzle of oil.

 - Once hot, add the onion and carrot.
 Season with salt and pepper.

 - Fry until soft and sweet, stirring occasionally, 4-5 mins.

 - Meanwhile, drain and rinse the lentils in a sieve.